-And with that, sit back and enjoy Flora, Fauna & Funky Rides: a Funchal (Madeira) Travel Guide.
+Flora, Fauna & Funky Rides: A Complete Funchal Travel Guide

-- Take a Cable Car up to Monte
+- Take a cable care up to Monte

 - Explore the Monte Palace Tropical Gardens

 - Get pushed downhill in an old-school Funchal street toboggan